Neill Blomkamp: Career

+Early works

-In the late 1990s, he started working in the film industry as a special effects artist and 3D animator.
+In the late 1990s, he started working in the film industry as a visual effects artist and 3D animator.
 His animation credits include Stargate SG-1 (1998), First Wave (1998), Mercy Point (1998) and Aftershock: Earthquake in New York (1999).
-In 2000, he garnered his first role of lead animator for the Dark Angel TV series (2000).
+In 2000, he garnered his first role of lead animator for the Dark Angel (2000).
 He was the lead 3D animator for 3000 Miles to Graceland (2001).

 In 2003, he was hired to illustrate photo-realistic future aircraft for Popular Sciences "Next Century in Aviation".
 In 2004, he illustrated "The Future of the Automobile".
 Blomkamp worked as a visual effects artist at The Embassy Visual Effects in Vancouver as well as at Rainmaker Digital Effects, and was signed by Toronto commercial house Spy Films.
-Blomkamp directed a trilogy of live-action short films in 2007, known collectively as Landfall.
-They were set in the Halo universe, to promote the release of Halo 3.
+In 2007, to promote the release of Halo 3, Blomkamp directed a trilogy of live-action short films set in the Halo universe, known collectively as Landfall.

 Blomkamp was then slated to direct his first feature-length film, an adaptation of the Halo series of video games, produced by Peter Jackson.
 Jackson came to know of Blomkamp after viewing a reel of his commercial work and shorts, shot in his off time.
 The four shorts that got him noticed included: Tetra Vaal, a faux advertisement for a third-world police robot that established Blomkamp's signature style of mixing lo-fi production with seamless CGI; Alive in Joburg, a gritty mockumentary about extraterrestrials marooned in Johannesburg; Tempbot, an Office Space-esque spoof; and Yellow, a short film based on the colour yellow for Adidas' "Adicolor" campaign by digital studio IDEALOGUE, which portrays a globe-trotting android gone rogue.
+Blomkamp has admitted since that the Halo pre-production was a nightmare, and relations between 20th Century Fox and him severely disintegrated before the project's end.